-The Klamath River Basin is managed for fall-run Chinook Salmon (Oncorhynchus tshawytscha) through a cooperative system of state, federal, and tribal management agencies.
+The Klamath River Basin, which consists of the Klamath River and Trinity River systems is managed for fall-run Chinook Salmon (Oncorhynchus tshawytscha) through a cooperative system of state, federal, and tribal management agencies.
 Salmonid regulations are designed to meet natural and hatchery escapement needs for salmonid stocks, while providing equitable harvest opportunities for ocean sport, ocean commercial, river sport, and tribal fisheries.

-The PFMC is responsible for adopting recommendations for the management of sport and commercial ocean salmon fisheries in the Exclusive Economic Zone (three to 200 miles offshore) off the coasts of Washington, Oregon, and California.
-After these recommendations are approved by the Secretary of Commerce, the National Marine Fisheries Service (NMFS) implements them as ocean salmon fishing regulations.
-The Commission adopts regulations every year for the ocean salmon sport (inside three miles) and the Klamath River Basin (inriver) sport fisheries that are based on the PFMC recommendations and NMFS ocean salmon fishing regulations for that year and align with KRFC biological and fishery allocation goals specified in law or established in the PFMC Salmon Fishery Management Plan (FMP).
+PFMC is responsible for adopting recommendations for the management of sport and commercial ocean salmon fisheries in the U.S. Exclusive Economic Zone (three to 200 miles offshore) off the coasts of Washington, Oregon, and California.
+When approved by the Secretary of Commerce, the National Marine Fisheries Service (NMFS) implements them as ocean salmon fishing regulations.

+The Commission adopts regulations for the ocean salmon sport (inside three miles) and the Klamath River Basin (in-river) sport fisheries which are consistent with federal fishery management goals.

-Tribes within the Klamath River Basin maintain fishing rights for ceremonial, subsistence, and commercial fisheries that are managed consistent with federal fishery management goals.
+Tribal entities within the Klamath River Basin maintain fishing rights for ceremonial, subsistence, and commercial fisheries that are managed consistent with federal fishery management goals.
 Tribal fishing regulations are promulgated by the tribes.

-The Klamath River Basin in-river sport salmon fishery is managed using adult salmon quotas.
+The Klamath River Basin in-river sport salmon fishery is managed using adult quotas.
 A quota range of 0-67,600 adult KRFC in the Klamath River Basin is utilized for public notice purposes for the in-river sport fishery.
-This recommended range encompasses the historical range of the Klamath River Basin allocations and allows PFMC and Commission to make adjustments during the 2021 regulatory cycle.
-The annual KRFC in-river harvest quota specified in subsection 7.40(b)(50)(D)1 is split between four geographic areas between the Klamath and Trinity Rivers with a subquota for each area, expressed as a percentage of the total in-river quota.
+This recommended range encompasses the historical range of the Klamath River Basin allocations and allows PFMC and the Commission to make adjustments during the 2022 regulatory cycle.
+The annual KRFC in-river harvest quota specified in subsection 7.40(b)(50)(D)1 is split between four geographic areas between the Klamath and Trinity rivers with a subquota for each area, expressed as a percentage of the total in-river quota.
 These geographic areas are based upon the historical distribution of angler effort to ensure equitable harvest of adult KRFC in the Klamath River and Trinity River.